You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 The easiest way is to pay your bill before the due date.
 If you are unable to do so, please call the Customer Call Center and ask to make payment arrangements.

-Add a few drops of food colors to the toilet tank.
+Add a few drops of food coloring to the toilet tank.
 Wait 30-60 minutes, if the color shows in the toilet bowl, you have a slow leak.

 The City will pay for damage to the lateral line only when the line has been exposed, inspected and when it has been verified by a Streetscape Supervisor that the damage was caused by a City owned tree and not from roots from a tree or vegetation in your yard, your neighbors’ yard or from trees that may have been removed over five years in the past.
 NOTE: if you would like to file a claim for sewer lateral line damage, you may file through the City Clerk’s Office or pick up a form from the Risk Management Division in the City Personnel building at 3231 Torrance Blvd.